 Not everyone has a computer, even in this day and age.
 And sometimes computers break down when you need them.
 In a pinch, you can reserve a computer at any library branch in Toronto, whether you need to quickly finish an assignment, write up a resume or just do some research.

 Did you know you can book one-on-one time with a librarian at various branches of the Toronto Public Library?
 During these sessions, a librarian can help you with anything from creating an email account and finding job search information, to downloading e-books, locating research material or simply finding a good book or two to read.

 Print a Book

 Whether it’s your first novel, a series of poems, a cookbook or a gift, you can now get bookstore-quality books printed at the library via Asquith Press.
 Printing services are available at the Toronto Reference Library where you can also get free access everything you need to learn how to design a book.
 Head to an information session to see a demo of the printing process, or sign up for a class to go deeper into design and formatting.

-Also at the Toronto Reference Library, as well as Fort York Branch and Scarborough Civic Centre Branch, you’ll find Digital Innovation Hubs.
+Also at the Toronto Reference Library, as well as Agincourt, Albion, Downsview, Fort York, North York Central Library, Richview, and Scarborough Civic Centre, you’ll find Digital Innovation Hubs.
 These digital learning workspaces provide free access to tech devices where you can utilize the digital design workstations for things like audio/video editing, 3D scanning, coding and programming and analog video conversion.
-Digital Innovation Hubs are also where you can check out tech equipment like MacBook Pro laptops, digital cameras and various tablets like the iPad Air (for use in the library only).
+Digital Innovation Hubs are also where you can participate in classes and workshops to learn things like 3D Design, Adobe CC, Web Design and more.

 If you have any interest in 3D printing, you also try your hand at that at a Digital Innovation Hub.
 Get creative and learn to design and print a 3D object or print from an existing design.